Log in

 Curriculum.
 The curriculum is broad and balanced, incorporating both traditional and modern elements.
 For example, all students in Year 7 study French, Latin, German and Spanish, and all students go on to study at least one Modern Language to GCSE, and separate Sciences are available to all.
 Most students take ten GCSEs and three A levels, chosen from a wide range of subjects, plus the EPQ.

 Recent examinations.
-Results place Eltham amongst the best schools in the country: in 2024, 38% of GCSE grades were 9s and nearly two-thirds of results were 9/8 grades and 88% of all grades were 9/8/7.
+Results place Eltham amongst the best schools in the country: in 2025, 45% of GCSE grades were 9s and over two-thirds of results were 9/8 grades and 88% of all grades were 9/8/7.

-In A levels in 2024, 29% of grades were A*, while 68% were either A* or A. Nearly 91% of A level grades were A*–B. 95% of our students secured a place at their chosen university that included Oxbridge, other leading Russell Group universities, and a number of specialist colleges and conservatoires in the UK and overseas universities.
+In A levels in 2025, 34% of grades were A*, while 68% were either A* or A and 92% of A level grades were A*–B. The huge majority of students secured a place at their chosen university—destinations include Durham, Exeter, UCL, King’s College, London, Bristol, Warwick and Edinburgh, as well as Oxford, Cambridge, Imperial and top UK drama schools and conservatoires.
 Popular degree courses include Engineering, English, Drama, Music, Medicine, and Sports Science with others also choosing Psychology, Economics, Computing, and various Modern Languages.

 Co-curricular.
 The co-curricular activities provide an impressively wide range of opportunities while ensuring that academic potential is fulfilled.
 The College has an enviable reputation in Sport, Music, Art and Drama.
 There are a number of international and Olympic standard sports coaches; the quality and range of Music participation and performance is strong and rising; and audiences are frequently treated to spectacular Drama productions in the school's purpose-built theatre.